containerbuildsystem/osbs-docs/docs/admins.rst

 build_from
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Specifies the build image (AKA "buildroot") to be used for building container
+Specifies the build image to be used for building container
-images, to be set in the ``Build``/``BuildConfig`` OpenShift objects under the
-``.spec.strategy.customStrategy.from`` object.
-This can be a full reference to
+images.
+This is a full reference to
-a specific container image in a container registry; or it can reference an
+a specific container image in a container registry (including
-ImageStreamTag object.
+registry, repository, and either tag or digest).

 Updating this globally effectively deploys a different version of
 OSBS.

-It takes one of the following forms:

-imagestream:*imagestream*:*tag*
-  use the image from the specified OpenShift ImageStreamTag

-image:*pullspec*
-  pull the image from the specified pullspec (including
-  registry, repository, and either tag or digest)

 Deploy OSBS on OpenShift
 ------------------------